New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Similarly, the West Bromwich Building Society offers many financial products for retirees.
 It has a reputation for treating customers individually and offering options that suit different needs and circumstances.

 Choosing the right option for you will depend on several factors, such as your income, age, property value, and long-term plans.
 It’s essential to seek professional advice and consider your options before deciding on the right financial product.
-By exploring offerings from institutions like the Principality Building Society, Newcastle Building Society, Bank of Scotland, Nottingham Building Society, and West Bromwich Building Society, you can find a solution that suits your needs and circumstances.

 In summary, a lifetime mortgage, home equity release, or retirement interest-only mortgage can be a great way to boost your income in retirement and provide peace of mind.
 By leveraging the equity in your home, you can ensure you have the financial flexibility to enjoy your retirement to its fullest.